arbor-sim/arbor/doc/cpp/hardware.rst

 .. cpp:function:: unsigned num_ranks(const context&)

    Query the number of distributed ranks.
-If the context has an MPI communicator, the return is equivalent to :cpp:any:`MPI_Comm_size`.
+If the context has an MPI communicator, the return value is equivalent to :cpp:any:`MPI_Comm_size`.
    If the communicator has no MPI, returns 1.

 .. cpp:function:: unsigned rank(const context&)